-We decided that, to best suit our want for structural adaptability we needed to find a geometry that could arrive on site in an original state and then having the capacity to deform or expand into a desired shape from actuation forces.
-In addition it was determined that the concept would make most sense as a component of pieces that can be assembled to create a desired given whole.
+We decided that to best suit our want for structural adaptability we needed to find a geometry that could arrive on site in an original state and then have the capacity to deform or expand into the desired shape from actuation forces.
+In addition, it was determined that the concept would make the most sense as a component of pieces that can be assembled to create a desired given whole.
 Therefore, a somewhat foldable structure was deemed to be able to give us this required expansion upon arrival on site, which is why we looked into rigid foldable origami patterns, namely that of origami pioneer, mathematician, and artist Ron Resch.
 Like Resch, we started with paper, experimenting with various patterns such as the waterbomb, and magic ball, yet finally settled with the triangulated tessellation design, which gave us both great flexibility and original foldability.
-Our aim therefore is to interpret Resch’s work and develop his concept into that of a functional shape-shifting building, a self-supporting structure that, given its homogeneous nature has the ability to expand, deform, and reshape over time.
-After numerous paper tests it was decided that it is the hexagonal nodes of the pattern that hold most control over the overall deformation of the geometry, dependent on their expansion or contraction.
+Our aim, therefore, is to interpret Resch’s work and develop his concept into that of a functional shape-shifting building, a self-supporting structure that, given its homogeneous nature has the ability to expand, deform, and reshape over time.
+After numerous paper tests, it was decided that it is the hexagonal nodes of the pattern that holds most control over the overall deformation of the geometry, dependent on their expansion or contraction.

 Once again, performing as a structural joint, the SMP is cut into a hexagonal shape and placed at these intersections of the pattern’s mountains and valleys.
 Apart from these SMP nodes, the rest of the folds are replaced by regular hinges, which act in tandem with the position of the panels around them